FixTheCode/service-workers/README.md

 Apple limits the browser cache storage to 50MB and IndexedDB storage upto 500MB depending on available free space.

-There should be enough space to cache assets required for your application to offline providing a users device has a reasonable amount of unused storage.
+There should be enough space to cache assets required for your application to work offline providing the device used has a reasonable amount of unused storage.

 ## Opaque responses and cache bloat

 Opaque responses are received when a browser receives content from untrusted origins.
-For security reasons the browser obfuscates the response code and the response status will be 0 rather than a http response such as 200.
-In our example code an opaque response is returned when we reference the jQuery script from a CDN.
+For security reasons the browser obfuscates the response code and the response status will be 0 rather than a value http response such as 200.
+In our example code, an opaque response is returned when we reference the jQuery script from a CDN.

 Caching opaque responses can bloat your caches by several megabytes for each opaque response cached.
 This can result in the storage quota being exceeded.

 ## Cache bloat mitigation

-Configuring a proper Cross-Origin Resource Sharing (CORS) HTTP response header.
+Configure a Cross-Origin Resource Sharing (CORS) HTTP response header.
 E.g. configure the server to Access-Control-Allow-Origin: *

 See https://enable-cors.org/